Do I Need An Air Permit?

 Where can I get help?

-Small businesses may contact the department’s Small Business Assistance (SBA) at (602) 506-5102 for assistance in completing the application package.
+Small businesses may contact the department’s Business Assistance Office at (602) 506-5102 for assistance in completing the application package.